jtablesaw/tablesaw/docs/userguide/importing_data.md

 If that seems like a lot of work, it does have some advantages.

-First, it reduces the loading time as the system does not need to infer the column types.
-Inference means taking a first pass over a sample of the data and trying different parses, so it takes some time.
+First, it reduces the loading time as the system does not need to infer the column types, which takes some time.
 The amount of time saved can be noticeable if the file is large.
-It’s also possible that the data set includes rare values that are missed in the type inference sample.
-If that happens, you can set the option ```sample(false)``` to consider all the data when performing type inference,

 Second, it gives you complete control over the types for your columns.

-In some cases, you must specify the column type, because Tablesaw can’t always guess correctly.
+In some cases, you *must* specify the column type, because Tablesaw can’t guess correctly.
 For example, if a file has times encoded as HHmm so that noon appears as ‘1200’, it’s impossible to infer that this means 12:00 noon, and not the integer 1,200.

 #### A shortcut: Getting the guessed column types